seba--/sweet-tooth/README.md

 To this end, sweet tooth expects two more arguments:

 4. The source path to some SugarJ or Java files that should be matched.
-5. The path of a specific SugarJ or Java source file relative to the matching path (argument 4).
+5. The path of a specific SugarJ or Java source file relative to the matching path.

 Example call: